rapidsai/dependency-file-generator/README.md

 - it contains bifurcated lists of dependencies based on the dependency's purpose (i.e. build, runtime, test, etc.).
 The bifurcated dependency lists are merged according to the description in the [_How Dependency Lists Are Merged_](#how-dependency-lists-are-merged) section below.

 ## `dependencies.yaml` Format

+> The [Examples](#examples) section below has instructions on where example `dependency.yaml` files and their corresponding output can be viewed.

 The `dependencies.yaml` file has three relevant top-level keys: `files`, `channels`, and `dependencies`.
 These keys are described in detail below.